dncoyote/interview-guides/Notes/CoreJava.md

 - `protected` members are not visible to other classes or packages.
 - `protected` members have more access than private members, but less access than public members.

+## **default (Package-Private)**

+- `default` is an access modifier that can be applied to classes, methods, and fields.
+When a class, method, or field is marked as default, it can be accessed within the same class, within subclasses in same, and within the same package.
+- `default` members are inherited only within the same package

 ## **Default**

 Default method